saumya-tanwar7/ShadowFox/README.md

-# ShadowFox Java Internship — Beginner Level (Foundations)
+# ShadowFox Java Development Internship — Beginner Level

 I have done all the 3 tasks although only 2 were necessary to be done.